Aavas Financiers

-Aavas Financiers, also known as Aavas, is a Jaipur based housing finance company known for providing home loans in the rural and semi-urban locations of India.
-Aavas is registered with National Housing Bank as a Housing Finance Company and was granted the license in August 2011.
+Aavas Financiers, also known as Aavas, is a housing finance company headquartered in Jaipur, Rajasthan.
+Founded on February 23, 2011, it provides home loan in rural and semi-urban locations across India.

+As of 2026, the company maintains 443 branches spread across 11 states.

 History

 Aavas was incorporated in February 2011.
 It formally started its operations in March 2012.

+In January 2013 the company was converted from Private Limited to Public Limited company.

+In March 2017, the name of the Company was changed to "AAVAS FINANCIERS LIMITED" vide a fresh Certificate of Incorporation (COI) dated 29th March 2017.

 The company issued its IPO in October 2018.
 Shortly after the IPO, CDC Group invested ₹200 crore in Aavas.

 In September 2019, the company received ₹345 crore investment from International Finance Corporation, a member of the World Bank Group.
 In March 2020, Aavas signed an agreement with Asian Development Bank for receiving loan amount of $60 million specially targeting towards the 'women in lower income group'.
 In December 2020, to promote the concept of Green Housing, International Finance Corporation signed an agreement with the company.

 Operations

-As of June 30, 2024, Aavas has 371 branches operating in 13 states of India.
-Presently the company is headed by Sachinder Bhinder as the MD and CEO.
+As of March 31, 2026, Aavas has 435 branches operating in 15 states and UT of India.
+Presently the company is headed by Manu Singh as CEO.

 The equity shares of Aavas are listed on Bombay Stock Exchange where it is a constituent of the BSE 150 Midcap, and the National Stock Exchange of India where it is a constituent of Nifty Midcap 150.